jbasiglio/fueldb/README.md

 ### Configuration ###

-To change yout configuration, edit the config/config.json file.
+To change your configuration, edit the config/config.json file.

 The defaut user/password is admin/admin, to create a new one use this command: